 Under this option, regulation-making powers could be introduced that would enable the Minister, through regulations, to declare that particular types of agreements were, or were not, consumer credit contracts, and to specify who the creditors were under an agreement.
 This would allow the scope of the CCCFA to be adjusted to address harms that arise from new, unregulated products in future.
 These powers could be used to address avoidance of the CCCFA, and also to clarify the treatment of particular credit products (for example, to clarify that a new product is not a consumer credit contract).
 These powers would be similar to the designation power the FMA has under the Financial Markets Conduct Act.
-This enables the FMA to declare that a product is a regulated financial product and also to declare that product is not a regulated financial product.
+This enables the FMA to declare that a product is a regulated financial product.